 Preamble from the room where it happens

-This post was tricky enough to write, but on top of that, last week I found myself in the Palace of Westminster, representing my employer at a roundtable of small tech businesses and startups who stand to be collateral damage in the UK’s determination to regulate the internet around Facebook, via this Bill.
+This post was tricky enough to write, but on top of that, last week I found myself in the Palace of Westminster, representing my (now former) employer at a roundtable of small tech businesses and startups who stand to be collateral damage in the UK’s determination to regulate the internet around Facebook, via this Bill.
 That meeting gave me a chance to work through some of these concerns and to sharpen others.

 Or it would have, if the nine MPs across three parties who were scheduled to attend actually showed up.